boegel/easybuild-wiki/3rd-easybuild-hackathon.md

  * mention practical arrangements for coming days
 * introduction round: who's who (brief, informal)
 * EasyBuild presentation by Kenneth Hoste
+ * intent is to train attendees on making optimal use of EasyBUild
  * introduction to purpose of EasyBuild and its design
  * example use cases
  * focus on modularity: easyblocks and compiler toolchains